-These are physical tests that you have to complete within a specific time and are scenarios that you are likely to face in the role.
+These are physical tests that you have to complete within a specific time and imitate scenarios that you are likely to face in the role.
 They aim to assess your level of cardiovascular and muscular strength as well as endurance with elements of manual dexterity.
 These include:

-- Ladder lift this aims to test your upper and lower body strength as well as your co-ordination. - Ladder climb this test aims to test your confidence with heights. - Equipment carry this aims to test your upper and lower body strength as well as your co-ordination. - Equipment assembly this test is designed to assess your manual dexterity, co-ordination and ability to listen to instructions. - Casualty evacuation this test aims to test your upper and lower body strength as well as your co-ordination. - Confined spaces working in enclosed spaces is required when working as a firefighter.
-This test is designed to test your confidence, agility and stamina, all while working in these conditions.
+- Ladder lift this aims to test your upper and lower body strength as well as your co-ordination. - o Ladder climb this test aims to test your confidence with heights. - Equipment carry this aims to test your upper and lower body strength as well as your co-ordination. - Equipment assembly this test is designed to assess your manual dexterity, co-ordination and ability to follow instructions. - Casualty evacuation this test aims to test your upper and lower body strength as well as your co-ordination. - Confined spaces -this test is designed to test your confidence, agility and stamina while working in these conditions.

-Stage 6: Online written assessment
+Stage 6: Online assessment

-You will have to complete some written tests including basic Maths and English.
+You will have to complete some tests including basic Maths and English.
+If you have a disability or impairment such as dyslexia or autism, you should let the On-Call Support Officer know.

-Stage 7: Pre-employment checks (medical assessment, DSB check, reference check, kit measurements)
+Stage 7: Pre-employment checks (medical assessment, DBS check, reference check, kit measurements)